abhimanyu0973/Anime-Face-Recognition/README.md

 1. Firstly clone the repository
 2. Make a virtual environment in the directory containing all the cloned files.
+3. The files/folders that must be present in the directory are : app.py, static, templates, "final_maybe.pth", lbpcascade_animeface.xml, requirements.txt and       runtime.txt.
+I have also put the python version in runtime.txt (python-3.8.10)
-3. Activate the virtual environment.
+4. Activate the virtual environment.
-4. Install all the dependencies using pip install -r requirements.txt in the command line.
+5. Install all the dependencies using pip install -r requirements.txt in the command line.
-5. type "flask run" in the command line.
+6. type "flask run" in the command line.

+## Working of the web applicaiton

+When you run the web application ,there are 2 models (Model1 and Model2) in the navbar.

+Model 1 seperates all the faces in the image and then gives prediction for each face.
+However, sometimes OpenCV fails to detect any faces and thus no predictions are returned.
+In this case you can manually crop the faces from the image and use model 2.

+Model 2 directly gives the prediction on the image given by the user (doesnt use OpenCV face seperation).
+This is recommended if there is only one character in the image, as the model is not only trained on the face features but overall features of the character.

 ### Note
 Currently the model runs on cpu, if you want to use the gpu/cuda you will have to make some changes in app.py (read the comments in app.py for the changes)